 The applicant notes that the RCD on this site separates the buildable area from Martin Luther King Jr. Blvd., creating a conflict with measures to activate the street.
-Staff acknowledges that a stream feature located along a street frontage creates competing priorities, but has concerns with creating precedent for RCD encroachments, particular for built floor area.
+Staff acknowledges that a stream feature located along a street frontage creates competing priorities, but has concerns with creating precedent for RCD encroachments, particularly for built floor area.
 Further justification is provided in the applicant's statement on Modifications to Regulations.

-4) Section 5.3.2 Critical Areas: Steep Slopes Land Disturbance.
+5) Section 5.3.2 Critical Areas: Steep Slopes Land Disturbance.
 No more than 25% of the total combined area of 4:1 (25%) or steeper slopes shall be disturbed without a modification or variance.
-The proposed modification request is to allow up to 15,943 sq. ft. of steep slopes land disturbance, which would be 60% of the 4:1 or steeper areas.
+The proposed modification request is to allow up to 15,943 sq. ft. of steep slopes land disturbance area, which would be 60% of the total combined area containing natural slopes 4:1 or greater.